badlydrawnrob/anki/themes/complex/README.md

 ## Card 02: What does this syntax do?
 (Field 8) *— [optional]*

 A slight variation on the 1st card.
-This hides `Sample code image` so you'll have to guess what `Syntax` or `Syntax (inline code)` does by looking at the symbol or function.
+This hides `Sample (code block or image)` so you'll have to guess what `Syntax` or `Syntax (inline code)` does by looking at the symbol or function.
 Add a helpful question to `What does this syntax do?` field to generate the card.

 **8. What does this syntax do?** ***— [required to generate Card 02]***

-- Give a title for a question without the `sample code image`
+- Give a title for a question without the `Sample (code block or image)`
 - Optional, explicitly set title if you want a reverse question.

 ## Card 03: Puzzle question (Fields 10-13) *— [optional]*

 Here we can get creative with a puzzle question.
-This hides `Syntax`, `Syntax (inline code)` and `Sample code image`, forcing you to figure out how to solve a specific problem and which function you'd need to do so.
-The answer will return a reference guide including `Sample code image` and `Key points (code)` — this is often enough to know if you've solved the puzzle properly.
+This hides `Syntax`, `Syntax (inline code)` and `Sample (code block or image)`, forcing you to figure out how to solve a specific problem and which function you'd need to do so.
+The answer will return a reference guide including `Sample (code block or image)` and `Key points (code)` — this is often enough to know if you've solved the puzzle properly.

 **9. Puzzle**